JJF1962/UFOs/README.md

 * Delivery 2 A written report on the UFO analysis

-This docyments was added to explain the objective, results and summary.
+This document was added to explain the objective, results and summary of this cahhelnge number 11.

 ## Summary & Conclusion
 * JavaScript is a very versatile tool, that allow interact in an efficient way with websites using VSCode